AqwamCreates/DataPredict/docs/HighValueProjectTutorials/LowRiskSystems.md

 ## Targeting Systems

-The worse case is that the model will just miss the players, which is a desirable property for games since they are more focused in making the AI fun and escapable instead of accurate and difficult.
+The worse case is that the model will just miss the players, which is a desirable property for games since they are more focused in making the AIs fun and playable instead of accurate and difficult.

 * [Creating Distance-Minimization-Based Clustering Targeting Model](TargetingSystems/CreatingDistanceMinimizationBasedClusteringTargetingModel.md)